charles-paperman/semigroup_online/README.md

 # semigroup_online

-Sage based online tool to compute algebraic properties of automata.
+## This is a sage based online tool to compute algebraic properties of automata.

+For a local installation it is required to have Sage, Apache, PhP and Graphviz installed.
+You just need to copy the directory into the "www" folder.

+For an online installation PHP files and server.py should be change to the actual URL of your server.

+It is also possible to perform all computations directly in Sage by loading sage files with the "%attach" command.
+Remark that some of the computation are not yet integrated with in the adequate class.

 - README.md